aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/overview/_index.md

 ## SDKs

 Using an SDK (API client) is the quickest way for a developer to speed up the development.
-An SDK takes care of a lot of low-level details of making requests and handling responses and lets you focus on writing code specific to your particular project.
+An SDK takes care of low-level details and lets you focus on your project tasks.

 Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs together with working examples to get you started in no time.